paromitaroy/covid19-resources/README.md

 # Contribution

 - Git clone https://github.com/paromitaroy/covid19-resources.git
+- Basic CSS+HTML site and nothing fancy, as we just need to information!!
 - Update directly to the main branch
 - For simplicity purpose, I haven't set-up any policies
 - The pipeline will run manually for now (as we are continuously building)